cloudmesh-community/book/chapters/iaas/libcloud.md

 and this library will be installed for you.

-## Amazon Simple Storage Service S3 via libcloud :o:
+## Amazon Simple Storage Service S3 via libcloud :o2:

 ![No](images/no.png)